gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 \page ardupilot

-# Case study: migrating the ArduPilot ModelPlugin from Gazebo classic to Ignition Gazebo
+# Case study: migrating the ArduPilot ModelPlugin from Gazebo classic to Gazebo

-A variety of changes are required when migrating a plugin from Gazebo classic to Ignition Gazebo.
+A variety of changes are required when migrating a plugin from Gazebo classic to Gazebo.
 In this tutorial we offer as a case study the migration of one particular `ModelPlugin`, [ardupilot_gazebo](https://github.com/khancyr/ardupilot_gazebo).
 We hope that this example provides useful tips to others who are migrating their existing